edwardtfn/TX-Ultimate-Easy/README.md

    - TX → RX
    - RX → TX
 4. Put device in flash mode:
-   - Connect the BOOT pin to GND using a jumper wire
+   - Temporarily connect the BOOT pin to GND using a jumper wire
-   - Power up the device (keeping BOOT connected to GND)
+   - While holding BOOT to GND, power up the device
-   - Remove the BOOT to GND connection
+   - After device powers up (wait a couple of seconds), remove the BOOT to GND connection
 5. Visit [ESPHome Web](https://web.esphome.io)
 6. Connect to your device and flash the firmware
 7. After successful flash, device will restart and be ready for OTA updates